DevdudeX/LMD-Replay-Mod/README.md

 ## Setup Instructions
 #### Preparing
 Your game folder can be found by right-clicking on the game in steam and going 'Manage -> Browse local files'
+Alternatively, for other platforms/storefronts, you will simply need to navigate to your game installation folder manually.

 Install Melon Loader to your LMD game install folder.
 Look under 'Automated Installation':